benedictuskenny/Self_Project/Fake News Detection/README.md

 6. Click anywhere to close it.

 7. Voila!
 You can search for your desired words (i.e., politics and California) with the search feature on the right side.

+### That's it!

+Any advices or recommendations would be much appreciated for my evaluation.
+Thanks in advance!